 In the global village of the 21st century, the value of quality business translation and localization is becoming more obvious every day.
-But the Internet isn’t just providing access to new customers and markets, but a wealth of new translation solutions: more and more sophisticated machine translation, cheapest-bidder platforms and even crowdsourced translations appear to be offering low-cost, high-speed alternative to the classic language solution provider–the skilled and experienced translator.
+But the Internet isn’t just providing access to new customers and markets, but also a wealth of new translation solutions: more and more sophisticated machine translation, cheapest-bidder platforms and even crowdsourced services appearing to offer high-speed, low-cost translations as an alternative to the classic language solution provider – the skilled and experienced translator.

-But as tempting and convenient cheapie translations may seem, there are dangers lurking among the too-good-to-be-true offers.
+But as tempting and convenient low-cost translations may seem, there are dangers lurking among these too-good-to-be-true offers.

 You – or your crowdsourced cut-rate translator – may think you’re somewhat fluent in the target language.
 Especially when it comes to English, everybody speaks a little, right?
 But just because you’ve taken a few classes or can follow a movie doesn’t mean that you can produce a successful translation.
 Misplaced confidence can lead to embarrassing mistakes, if not worse.